MaryChriss/MaryChriss/README.md

 ## 👩‍💻 About Me

-🔭 I’m currently working on: projetos na SciCrop como estagiária  🌱
-🌱 I’m currently learning: AWS, TypeScript, Vue e Angular
-⚡ Fun fact: adoro o lado artístico — gosto de criar maquiagens criativas e explorar novas ideias visuais! 🎨💄
+🔭  I’m currently working on: Projects at SciCrop as an intern 🌱 🌱 I’m currently learning: AWS, TypeScript, Vue, and Angular ⚡ Fun fact: I love the artistic side — I enjoy creating creative makeup looks and exploring new visual ideas! 🎨

 ## Stats ✨